Azure/azure-powershell/documentation/testing-docs/test-framework-best-practices.md

 ## Use Start-TestSleep instead of Start-Sleep

 Sometimes when recording a test scenario, sleeping until all the resources to be ready is crucial.
-However, in playback mode, waiting for such period of time is meaningless. **Start-TestSleep** function was born to resolve this scenario.
+However, in playback mode, waiting for such period of time is meaningless. **Start-TestSleep** function was born to resolve this problem.
 In record mode, it will wait for specified time while in playback mode, no time will elapse for waiting.
 Invoke **Start-TestSleep** whenever you think **Start-Sleep** is necessary.